Skip to content

 MQTT Lagging, Unable to Receive Messages

-This issue has been observed in early community single-machine versions of EMQX, but other versions of EMQX have not yet been tested.
+This issue has been encountered in early community standalone versions of EMQX, and other versions of EMQX have not been tested yet.

-However, this issue does not appear when connecting to mosquitto.
+However, this issue has not been observed when connecting to mosquitto.

 This may be related to Kafka's Rebalance mechanism.